 Here’s what you’ll need to make this meatball appetizer recipe (the exact measurements and full recipe instructions are below in the printable recipe card):

-- Grape jelly – we like Welch’s grape jelly for the delicious concord grape flavor, but you can use any grape jelly for this recipe.
+- Grape jelly – We like Welch’s grape jelly for the delicious concord grape flavor, but you can use any grape jelly for this recipe.

-- Heinz Chili Sauce – be sure you’re using Heinz Chili Sauce and not a hot pepper sauce.
+- Heinz Chili Sauce – Be sure you’re using Heinz Chili Sauce and not a hot pepper sauce.
 Chili sauce is a spiced ketchup.

-- Frozen meatballs – be sure to use a homestyle flavor and not Italian flavor.
+- Frozen meatballs – Be sure to use a homestyle flavor and not Italian flavor.

 How to Make Grape Jelly Meatballs